einar-hjortdal/peony/README.md

 - `src` contains the entry point of the program `main.v`, and vweb routes in files prefixed with `route_`.
 - `config` contains environment variables-related functions.
 - `controllers` contains the handler functions for the routes.
-- `data` contains everything related to MySQL, Redis and S3.
+- `data` contains everything related to Firebird, Redict and BLOBs.
-- `migrations` contain the MySQL scripts that change the database schema.
+- `migrations` contain the Firebird scripts that change the database schema.
 - `utils` contains useful and reusable functions.
  -->